 We intend to use frictionless superconducting magnetic bearings which enable highest rotational speed and self-stabilizing, stiff positioning by superconducting magnetic levitation without heat dissipation.
 In order to maximize the pump efficiency, we plan to perform extensive hydrodynamic calculations to develop optimized pump wheel and flow channel geometries.
 State-of-the-art sensor and controlling technologies will ensure stable and efficient operation of the pump.

 Some inspiration for our project is taken from the LHe pump which was designed in the 1980s at the Walther-Meissner-Institute in Garching.
 Although containing many ingenious details, this pump never achieved widespread distribution due to its costly components and partly outdated technology.
 We are sure to create a worthy successor to this pioneering device.

-The new LHe pump will become available approximately in 2017.
+The new LHe pump will become available approximately early 2018.
 If you would like to have more information about the development project in general or any particular pump specifications, please contact us.